Chatham Township, New Jersey: Public transportation

-NJ Transit stops at the Chatham station to provide commuter service on the Morristown Line, with trains heading to the Hoboken Terminal and to Penn Station in Midtown Manhattan.
-It is a short drive from most of the township to the stations in Madison and Chatham, while the southern part of the township is closer to the Murray Hill station on the Gladstone Branch.
+NJ Transit provides commuter rail service at the Chatham station.
+Trains operate on the Morristown Line, with trains heading to the Hoboken Terminal and to New York Penn Station in Midtown Manhattan.
+It is a short drive from most of the township to the stations in Chatham and Madison, while the southern part of the township is closer to the Murray Hill station on the Gladstone Branch.

 NJ Transit local bus service had been provided on the MCM8 route.